-During the reporting year, FundQuest ESG analysts started to monitor the progress of external investment managers regarding Net-Zero.
-Commitments with NZAMi, SBTI, and investment managers decarbonation plans are analysed.
-Results of this analysis are expressed via qualitative comments.
+During the reporting year, Delegated Solutions analysts started to monitor the progress of external investment managers regarding Net-Zero.
+Commitments with NZAMi, SBTI, and other multi-stakeholder collaborative initiatives are considered.
+Climate strategies are analysed.
+Results of this analysis are expressed via qualitative comments and points in the Asset Managers' ESG Ratings.